delta-io/delta/docs/source/delta-storage.md

 #### Requirements (S3 multi-cluster)
 - All of the requirements listed in [_](#requirements-s3-single-cluster) section
-- In additon to S3 credentials, you also need DynamoDB\ScyllaDB operating permissions
+- In addition to S3 credentials, you also need DynamoDB\ScyllaDB operating permissions

 #### Quickstart (S3 multi-cluster)